-Achieve a postive GPR certificate score for new buildings Amvest Average score of the received GPR certificates during the year Score number from 1 (minimum) to 10 (maximum) The GPR score is calculated by a GPR certified organization based on the building specific qualities.
+Objective Achieve a postive GPR certificate score for new buildings KPI owner Amvest Definition Average score of the received GPR certificates during the year Scale / unity Score number from 1 (minimum) to 10 (maximum) Calculation The GPR score is calculated by a GPR certified organization based on the building specific qualities.
 For each item a maximum number of 10 points is possible to be achieved.
 The final score is based on standardized calculation rules (for example EPC-Calculation).
-Average GPR score of 7.0 All new build properties where a GPR certificate is available within the financial year.
-Once a year The financial staff of the fund determines the average GRI Certificat for all properties based on GPR certificates provided by asset maanger and reports about it in the annual report.
-Amvest data systems Financial process of Amvest The average score of the GPR certificates over 2023 is 6.6, which is below target.
+Target Average GPR score of 7.0 Scope All new build properties where a GPR certificate is available within the financial year.
+Frequency Once a year Reporting process The financial staff of the fund determines the average GRI Certificat for all properties based on GPR certificates provided by asset maanger and reports about it in the annual report.
+Systems and sources Amvest data systems Audit process Financial process of Amvest Result 2023 The average score of the GPR certificates over 2023 is 6.6, which is below target.